 The End of Business as Usual – In his previous book, he documents the rise of connected consumerism and the role people play in the future of business.
 In this presentation, Brian depicts how leadership can survive Digital Darwinism by understanding customer and employee behavior and expectations, disruptive technology, innovative business models, and new opportunities.
 He also demonstrates best practices and methodologies to align the organization around a common and meaningful vision, strategy, and objectives.

-Selling Disruptive Technology and New Media to the C-Suite – Social Media is leading a revolution in marketing, communication, and service.
+Selling Disruptive Technology to the C-Suite – Mobile, Social Media, Real-Time, Big Data, Wearable, etc. are leading a revolution in marketing, communication, and service.
 Many leaders today are unclear of the benefits that social media offers.
 Others see social media as a function of marketing.
 The focus of this session is to inspire business leaders around new possibilities, demonstrate how social media serves as enablers to business objectives, and show how to improve products, services and customer relationships in the process.

-The Evolution from Social Media Champion to a Catalyst for Transformation – Many social media champions fight to help their organizations develop social media strategies to improve how companies communicate value to ultimately increase customer engagement.
-Social media is only one part of story.
-It’s the lessons learned from these new channels that opens the doors within the organization to improve collaboration and innovation internally and externally.
-Brian focuses on how to champion change to create a social enterprise where social media becomes an extension of a renewed business mission.
+The Evolution from Technology Champion to a Catalyst for Transformation – “I used to be a champion of new technology.
+Now, I’m a champion of change.”
+Many technology champions fight to help their organizations develop relevant digital strategies to improve how companies communicate value to ultimately increase customer engagement.
+Technology is only one part of story.
+It’s the lessons learned from these new devices and channels that opens the doors within the organization to improve collaboration and innovation internally and externally.
+Brian focuses on how to champion change to lead digital transformation where technology and engagement strategies become an extension of a renewed business mission.

-The Last Mile of Engagement – An analysis of the new roles that today’s connected consumer plays in our society and our markets and how businesses must socialize every facet of their business to directly connect value and purpose to the 5th P of the marketing mix, people.
+The New P’s of Marketing – An analysis of the new roles that today’s connected consumer plays in our society and our markets and how businesses must modernize every facet of their business to directly connect value and purpose to the 5th, 6th, and 7th P of the marketing mix, people, purpose, and promise.